VincentW2/Longhorn/README.md

 Longhorn can do these things:

--Block Windows Telemetry
+* Block Windows Telemetry
--Remove Cortana
+* Remove Cortana
--Remove Onedrive
+* Remove Onedrive
--Setup Powershell to run files (also known as Setting up Longhorn)
+* Setup Powershell to run files (also known as Setting up Longhorn)

 ## Liability